sbleks/fetch-coding-exercise/README.md

 npm run dev
 ```

-Navigate your browser to `http://localhost:3000/` and follow the instructions to use service!
+Navigate your browser to `http://localhost:3000/` and follow the instructions to use the service!